jmeinken/story-canvas/README.md

 ## Designing your Story Canvas

 The entire story canvas content and design is created using a JavaScript object.
 You will need to be familiar with [JSON syntax](http://www.w3schools.com/json/).
-Most of the formatting objects have default values and can be left out altogether.
+Most of the formatting settings have default values and can be left out altogether.

 ### Example: